sirech/talk-applications-instead-of-libraries/presentation.md

 ## You don't want to download React multiple times

+???

+- it's not just an efficiency thing
+- certain libraries don't work well if you import multiple versions of them

 ---

 ## You don't want strong coupling, either

----

-## Loading multiple versions of the same library can be problematic

 ---